jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 The Object Pool pattern is a different case.
 We cannot rely upon garbage collection.
 In fact, we don't want the pooled object to be collected.
 They're in the Object Pool, because their creation is resource intensive.
 Once created, we want them to remain available for the duration of the process' execution.

-We need clients to release their object back to the pool when they no longer need them.
+We need clients to release their objects back to the pool when they no longer need them.
 If they do not, then we run the risk of a drained pool.
 This would be like library patrons borrowing books and never returning them.
 The library would become filled with empty shelves.

-I also had the client clear the local reference above by setting it to null as an additional safety consideration.
+I also had the client clear the local reference above by setting it to `null` as an additional safety consideration.
 Once an object has been released, the client should not reference it subsequently, since it may have been acquired by another client.

 ### Pool Exhaustion
 Even with clients releasing their objects reliably and consistently, we can still end up with an empty pool.
 There may be more requesting clients than pooled objects.
 For example, the implementation example initialized the object pool with three objects.
 What if a fourth client requested one?
 This is an issue that other creational pattern have not had to contend with.